parjapat22/OmniFood/ReadMe2.md

 ### Form Submission

 This project is focused on front-end and responsiveness of the website.
-Therefore, form submission is out of scope.\
+Therefore, form submission is out of scope.
-It will be fixed soon.

 ### Active Menu